 If I asked for your top 10 political artists, does Claude Cahun spring to mind?
 Marcel Moore?
 No, I guessed as much.
-But these two art activists have an audacious life story (and love story) that will leave you breathless.
+But these two art activists had an audacious life story (and love story) that will leave you breathless.
 It was described in a book Paper Bullets by Jeffrey H Jackson.

 The art-world glitterati have explored the writings and photography of Claude Cahun and Marcel Moore, and we are fans here at DailyArt Magazine, but now we have a major new research project to recommend to you – Paper Bullets by Jeffrey H Jackson.

 Paper Bullets reads like a well-paced, nail-biting thriller.
 Jeffrey H Jackson leads us through a novel-like tale of intrigue, scandal and plucky war-time resistance.
 Cahun and Moore moved to Jersey in 1937 for a quieter life.
 However three years later, Jersey was invaded.
 The Allies, faced with sparing much-needed troops to fight for an out of the way, sparsely populated island, essentially let the Nazi’s take Jersey.
-Cahun and Moore had two choices: keep their heads down at home, stay quiet and hope the Nazi’s never realised who they were.
+Cahun and Moore had two choices – keep their heads down at home, stay quiet and hope the Nazi’s never realized who they were.
 Or alternatively flee to mainland England, as many Jersey residents did.
 In fact, they chose a third option – to stay and to fight.
 They used their intelligence, their guile, and their art to fight back against the oppressor.

 The title of Jackson’s book comes from the letters, artworks and propaganda posters that the two produced and distributed in Jersey.
-These artistic ‘paper bullets’ included calls to local residents to rebel against Nazi rule, and morale-crushing dialogues aimed at Nazi soldiers.
+These artistic “paper bullets” included calls to local residents to rebel against Nazi rule, and morale-crushing dialogues aimed at Nazi soldiers.
 Insulting Hitler and scorning the wicked acts of the Nazi Party, these documents and letters came to the attention of the occupying German forces, who were incensed.
 Slipped secretly into cars, newspapers, magazines, cigarette packets and even directly into soldiers’ pockets, these documents undermined the stranglehold the Nazi’s held over Jersey.

 Hunted down by the secret police, Cahun and Moore were finally betrayed in 1944, and imprisoned.
 But even in jail, they continued their crusade, fighting the Nazis by reaching out to other prisoners and spreading messages of hope.

 It is clear that extensive and exhaustive research has gone into this work.
 The notes and references run to over 40 pages.
 So, for history lovers this is a treasure trove of original material that is an absolute joy.
 The only down-side to this book, and sadly it is a big down-side for art lovers, is the size and quality of the images.
 Obviously, publishers are dependent on the quantity and quality of the original images.
-But here, we have less than 50 photographs, each covering barely a third of a page each.
-If you are a Cahun and Moore fan, then read the book for the fantastic story, but rely on your laptop or art reference books to see the artworks sing.
+But here, we have less than 50 photographs, each covering barely a third of a page.
+If you are a Cahun and Moore fan, then read the book for the fantastic story, but rely on your laptop or art reference books to see the artworks.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!